saad4zd/ECG-Arrhythmia-Detection-Analysis/README.md

 To replicate the analysis, follow these steps:

 1. Clone this repository to your local machine.
-2. [Download the dataset](https://physionet.org/content/ecg-arrhythmia/1.0.0/) from the provided link and place it in the `data` directory.
+2. [Download the dataset](https://physionet.org/content/ecg-arrhythmia/1.0.0/) from the provided link and place it in the `dataset` directory.
 3. Install the required dependencies mentioned.
 4. Run the Python scripts or Jupyter notebooks in the `notebooks` directory, respectively.